Tommyscripts/Hotelerio-FrontEnd/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We created a website to book reservation with a client's hotel, where you can sing up and login, for check available.
+We have created a website for clients to register in it and book reservations in a hotel.

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * Vuejs
 * Bootstrap
 * JS